 Liver Panel

-Healthy liver function is mandatory for healthy hormonal balance.
-Adrenal, sex, and thyroid hormones and environmental toxins that can contribute to hormonal imbalances are detoxified by the liver before being eliminated from the body.
+Healthy liver function is important for maintaining hormonal balance.
+Adrenal, sex, and thyroid hormones and environmental toxins that can contribute to hormonal imbalances are processed by the liver before being eliminated from the body.

 Micronutrient Panel